 Importantly, as stated above, both maternal and fetal conditions that add risk do not necessarily mean that injury is inevitable.
 Properly managed by the obstetrical team, there may be an opportunity to avoid or mitigate injury associated with these conditions.
 Certainly, where adverse conditions contributing to fetal risk are present, the recognition of special vulnerability to injury should lead to timely clinical responses to evidence of potential harm.

 The techniques for monitoring and evaluating fetal wellbeing antenatally and during labour and delivery are and will be extensively covered in other Birth Injury Alliance articles.
 The information obtained from fetal surveillance techniques must be used to assess the potential for harm and must be used to inform the obstetrical team about action that might be taken to reduce or eliminate risk.
 Where there is reason to believe a fetus is more vulnerable to injury, the tolerance for signs of distress must be lower, as must the threshold for action or intervention.
 Injury to the fetal brain is mostly due to impaired perfusion of oxygenated blood to the brain (ischemia).
 An otherwise healthy baby has considerable capacity to compensate for some impairments of oxygenation.

 A vulnerable baby, on the other hand, will be less resilient, calling for a quicker response to reduce the effects of an environment where oxygenation is an issue or for rescue from that environment.

-Cases involving the fetus at risk demand a very careful analysis of all the clinical circumstances and predispositions that might have contributed to injury.
+Cases involving the fetus at risk demand a very careful analysis of all the clinical circumstances and predispositions that might have contributed to the injury.
 Some of these injuries are not preventable, but some are preventable.
-Where there is some concern that an injury was preventable, it is essential to engage highly qualified professionals to review the matter, ask the right questions, engage the appropriate experts and perform the proper analysis.
+Where there is some concern that an injury was preventable, it is essential to engage highly qualified professionals to review the matter, ask the right questions, engage the appropriate experts, and perform the proper analysis.